ThomasFeher/armadillo/README.txt

 For example, you may have to enable or disable the ARMA_BLAS_LONG and ARMA_BLAS_UNDERSCORE macros in "armadillo_bits/config.hpp".

-To preserve our sanity, we (Armadillo developers) don't use Windows on a regular basis, and as such can't help you with the adaptations.
-For best results we recommend using an operating system that's more reliable and more suitable for heavy duty work, such as Linux or Mac OS X.

 The pre-compiled versions of LAPACK and BLAS were downloaded from: http://www.fi.muni.cz/~xsvobod2/misc/lapack/